Are You Stuck in a Rut?

 This meant lots of simple, satisfying, homemade meals.
 It didn’t take long for me to adapt to this way of life when I got out on my own.

-There’s nothing wrong with dining out or having a few beers with friends at the local brewery, but even the rich don’t dine out every day.
+There’s nothing wrong with dining out or having a few beers with friends at the local brewery, but even the super-rich don’t dine out every day.

 5. Get Your Finances Under Control

 Are you always running to the bank to pay your bills, cash a check, or get some cash from the machine, at $2.00 or more, per withdrawal?

 Whatever your thoughts are about money, … money and money management, are here to stay.
 If you don’t lear to manage your money, – someone will be happy to manage it for you!

 It will remain a part of your life unless you want to live and sleep under a bridge.
 Money is the medium we use to buy the goods and services we need.

 By money, I mean how you conduct your financial transactions.
 Ironically, paper money doesn’t exist anymore.
 Here in Canada, our paper money is now made of plastic.
 The use of this plastic money is being discouraged as well.

 There is a growing emphasis on moving towards a cashless society.
 This idea needs to be addressed, but suffice to say that the world of buying and selling is in the process of a major change.
 Don’t get left behind!

 You can do ALL your banking from home.
 Why are you standing on a green square, painted on a sidewalk, for half an hour or more, to pay a gas bill?
 (The Age of The Virus)